Iceland is one of my favourite places in the world, It is breathtakingly beautiful and features jaw-dropping scenery.

 Find out why it is a great idea to Visit Iceland in March in this post.

 This highlights the benefits of hiring a car as it is much easier to stop.
-Also even if you wake up to rain and cloud still head out to wherever you want to go – by the time you arrive the weather will almost definitely have changed!
-There are of course hourly weather forecasts but these seem to change all the time!
+Also even if you wake up to rain and cloud still head out to wherever you want to go – by the time you arrive the weather will almost definitely have changed.

 9. Iceland Prices: Use Cards